 Municipal Court upholds municipal codes and ordinances by processing and rendering decisions on the cases filed by the city’s prosecuting attorney.
-Court support staff, under the direction of the Administrative Services Department, also collect the fines levied by the court, prepare warrants and failure-to-appear notices, schedule bond forfeiture hearings and transmit monthly reports to the city clerk, county circuit court and State Department of Revenue.
+Court support staff, under the direction of the Finance Department, also collect the fines levied by the court, prepare warrants and failure-to-appear notices, schedule bond forfeiture hearings and transmit monthly reports to the city clerk, county circuit court and State Department of Revenue.

 If You Have Been Ticketed